SmartArtsStudio/smart-svg-path/README.md

 So reversing SVG path data, and arbitrarily changing which vertex is the starting vertex on a path are at least two features of this light weight library which you will have trouble finding elsewhere.
-Well, at least prior to my release of this library, I looked pretty hard because I had no idea how to do it.
+Believe me, I looked pretty hard because I had no idea how to do it.

 ### How to use:
 This library is designed to be Node.js and Browser compatible, just drop it where-ever you want it